Want to get involved?

 The London Peer Hubs help people who have experienced many different forms of disadvantage to gain the skills and qualifications they need to help others make positive progress.
 They offer people training to Level 3 in Information, Advice and Guidance whilst they undertake supported work placements with other teams within St Giles Trust and with partner organisations in the sector.
 The hubs are located in both our north and south London offices.

-Through the SOS Project, our teams work in partnership with local authorities across London to help young men and women involved in serious violence, county lines and other types of criminal exploitation.
+Our teams work in partnership with local authorities across London to help young men and women involved in serious violence, county lines and other types of criminal exploitation.
 We are the main service provider in the MOPAC- commissioned Rescue and Response project – the first pan-London county lines project.
 Our team are also embedded in local authority integrated gangs units across London to help support their work.
 All of our staff have lived experience of the issues facing the young people they help as this makes them highly credible and improves the rate of engagement with what are often extremely vulnerable young people.

-The preventative work carried out through the SOS+ Programme was first developed in London in response to demands from parents in communities affected by knife crime.
+The preventative work carried out through the SOS+ Service was first developed in London in response to demands from parents in communities affected by knife crime.
 Our team of specially trained facilitators carry out interactive sessions in schools, colleges, pupil referral units and similar setting across Greater London raising awareness amongst children and young people and also professionals working with them.

 We offer a range of services helping adults and young people who have experienced issues such as homelessness, long-term unemployment, involvement in the criminal justice system and other similar barriers get personalised, specialist help to overcome barriers and move their lives forward.
 This long-standing area of our work also enables other teams with St Giles to refer people to these services.

-In work poverty is also a big area which this team works with and they can draw on specialist welfare rights advice to ensure people affected by this issue are getting the support to which they are entitled so they can improve their situations and well being.
+In-work poverty is also a big area which this team works with and they can draw on specialist welfare rights advice to ensure people affected by this issue are getting the support to which they are entitled so they can improve their situations and well being.

 Our peer-led approach means we are able to reach the most vulnerable people on the margins of society who may struggle to engage with other services.